Visual and literary narrative traditions about the life of the Buddha, and the influence of these narratives on Buddhist belief and practice.

 - Demonstrate knowledge of the origins and development of scriptural and visual narratives about the life of the Buddha in India during the first centuries CE

 - Be familiar with the modes of transmission of these scriptural and visual narratives to Southeast and East Asia during the first millennium CE

-- Present research within a peer group in a constructive manner
+- Present and share research on the life of the Buddha within a peer group in a constructive manner